 But the following schema, at least in those cases, can be a useful basis for the outline of your slide lecture, which is about presenting and solving a problem.

 Avoid classic mistakes

-It's all about one thing: Avoid classic presentation errors.
-So what is to be done for that?
-First of all, avoiding the most common and worst mistakes in slide presentations: slides should not be used as handouts for participants at the same time.
+It is all about one thing: Avoid classic presentation mistakes.
+So what is to be done about it?
+First of all, it is important to avoid the most common and worst mistake in slide presentations: Slides must not be used as handouts for the participants.

 Make sure you make the effort and create two types of documents: Slides according to the following guide and participant documents, where you can put all the details, numbers or graphics.

 Only those who know their goal can find their way.
 So: think about what you actually want to achieve.